multitudes/exercise-assembly-mini-library/README.md

 	ret
 ```

-We see that the Intel and ATT formats differ in the following ways:
+The Intel and ATT formats differ in the following ways:
 - The Intel code omits the size designation suffixes.
 We see instruction push and mov instead of pushq and movq.
 - The Intel code omits the ‘%’ character in front of register names, using rbx instead of %rbx.
 - The Intel code has a different way of describing locations in memory—for example, QWORD PTR [rbx] rather than (%rbx).
 - Instructions with multiple operands list them in the reverse order.
 This can be very confusing when switching between the two formats.

-Although we will not be using Intel format in our presentation, you will encounter it in documentation from Intel and Microsoft.

 ## Starting with strlen